vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 [ 0.5 -0.5]
 ```
 `jax.lax.cond` takes a single boolean value, two functions and the operands to
-the two functions.
-The first function will execute if `pred` is `True` and the
+the functions.
+The first function will execute using `operands` if `pred` is
-second if `pred` is `False`.
-In the above function, we check the absolute difference between the minimum and maximum values of `x`.
-If they are less than or equal to `1.0` the array is returned unchanged, else the array gets halved.
+`True` and the second if `pred` is `False`.
+In the above function, we check the
+absolute difference between the minimum and maximum values of `x`.
+If they are
+less than or equal to `1.0` the array is returned unchanged, else the array gets
+halved.

 We can print the `jaxpr` and see that both branches do get traced:
 ```python